Amrtamer711/Multi-GPU-Node-Training/README.md

 # Distributed Training with LoRA Fine-Tuning for Causal Language Models
 This repository contains a Python script designed to fine-tune causal language models, such as LLaMA, using Parameter Efficient Fine-Tuning (PEFT) techniques like LoRA and DoRA.
+It contains some optimzations such as gradient checkpointing.
 It supports distributed training via PyTorch's Distributed Data Parallel (DDP) and includes tools for dataset handling, evaluation, and inference.

 ## Features